 The first “LRON” class is now happening at York Correctional Institute!
 Congratulations to Kevin Kelly and everyone who helped make this happen.

 After testing the technology on the day prior, Gary Tobias began his “Customer Service” class with the students on Wednesday, October 7 at 8:30 am.
 Gary will be teaching remotely to both York and Radgowski.
 If all things go well, this should enable us to recruit new students at these facilities.
 Great work everyone!

 Technology Training Available

 As the format of classrooms changed rapidly, faculty too needed to quickly adjust and learn to teach virtually.
 Over the summer, CSCU offered technology training on their website, which is still available here.
-There are still a variety of technology training workshops available that you can see and register for on their webpage here.

 At Three Rivers, Kem Barfield and Amanda Caffary offered Coffee with EdTech sessions in Teams.
 They showcased Team’s features but also talked about anything related to EdTech as well as the questions that participants brought with them.
 Amanda, as well as EdTechs at all of the community colleges, ran summer sessions and accepted registrations from faculty at all colleges, not just Three Rivers.
 The sessions covered all things Blackboard – Getting Started, Grade Center, Assignments, Tests, Rubrics, and Bb Collaborate.

 The Center for Teaching has also been running workshops that address not only the challenges of teaching online but also difficulty of teaching while many students are experiencing a crisis.
 There are also regular Water Cooler Chats held on Blackboard, where faculty can share their experiences with online learning.

 The next workshop will be held Friday, October 16th from 9:30 – 11:00 am, for a TRCC CFT PD event: Lessons Learned: How I Would Approach Online Teaching with More Time to Prepare.